RedisGears/RedisGears/docs/intro.md

 docker exec -it redisgears redis-cli
 ```

-Once at cli's the prompt, type in the following and then hit the `<ENTER>` on your keyboard to execute it:
+Once at the redis-cli prompt, type in the following and then hit the `<ENTER>` on your keyboard to execute it:

 ```
 RG.PYEXECUTE "GearsBuilder().run()"